object-Object/vscode-hex-casting/README.md

 This extension contributes the following settings:

 * `hex-casting.appendNewline`: Controls whether the editor should insert a newline after selecting a pattern from the completion list.
 If set to `auto`, only appends a newline if the next line is empty or a closing bracket.
-* `hex-casting.enableDiagnostics`: Controls whether the editor should show diagnostics, such as warnings for unknown patterns.
+* `hex-casting.diagnostics.enabled`: Controls whether the editor should show diagnostics, such as warnings for unknown patterns.
+* `hex-casting.inlayHints.internalNames.enabled`: Enable/disable inlay hints for internal pattern names.
+* `hex-casting.inlayHints.internalNames.modID.hexCasting`: Add the mod ID to internal pattern names from Hex Casting.
+* `hex-casting.inlayHints.internalNames.modID.otherMods`: Add the mod ID to internal pattern names from addons.
+* `hex-casting.inlayHints.macros.enabled`: Enable/disable inlay hints for macros.
 * `hex-casting.enabledMods`: Controls which mods are enabled.
 Patterns from disabled mods will not be recognized or suggested.
 Currently, macros will still work if Hexal is disabled, but this may change in a future update.
-* `hex-casting.inlayHints.internalName`: Enable/disable inlay hints for internal pattern names.
-* `hex-casting.inlayHints.macroName`: Enable/disable inlay hints for macro names.

 ## Known Issues